wazo-platform/wazo-platform.org/content/blog/pjsip-multi-tenant.md

 Asterisk has been switching from the legacy `chan_sip` channel driver to a new SIP stack based on the [PJSIP library](https://www.pjsip.org/).
 We have been using the new SIP stack in Wazo Platform for over a year now.
-The way we configure the SIP channel driver as of Wazo 20.03 still relies on the API that existed for `chan_sip` with a translation layer in wazo-confgend to convert the `chan_sip` configuration to a `chan_pjsip` one.
+The way we configure the SIP channel driver as of Wazo Platform 20.03 still relies on the API that existed for `chan_sip` with a translation layer in wazo-confgend to convert the `chan_sip` configuration to a `chan_pjsip` one.